Veterans

 Candelario T. Martinez of the Marine-Sanchez lineage was the eldest son of Muwekma Verona Band member Dolores Sanchez.
 Candelario had served in the United States Marine Corps during the Korean War.

 Ruben Cota Arellano, Sr. of the Marine-Arellano lineage was the son of Muwekma Verona Band member Albert Arellano.
-He was a Corporal in the U.S. Army, Medical Corps, SP4 E4 HQ Battery 1st TGT ACQ Battalion, 25th Artillery, APO 2, July 5, 1960 – July 4, 1966, Korea
+He was a Corporal in the U.S. Army, Medical Corps, SP4 E4 HQ Battery 1st TGT ACQ Battalion, 25th Artillery, APO 2, July 5, 1960 – July 4, 1966, Korea.
+Ruben passed away on March 4, 2006.

 Lawrence Mason Marine of the Guzman-Peralta-Marine-Potts lineage.
 He was the son of Muwekma Verona Band member WWII veteran Lawrence D. Marine and Maidu tribal member Pansy Potts.
 Lawrence served in the United States Marine Corps from 1959-1965, and was a Staff Sergeant serving in Viet-Nam, 3rd Marine Division, 3rd Tank Battalion, and in 3rd Force Reconnaissance, Charlie Company (Viet-Nam) from 1960-1961.
 Muwekma Elder Lawrence Mason Marine and his family are enrolled members of the Muwekma Tribe.
 Lawrence also served on the Muwekma Tribal Council, he recently passed away in December 2020.

 Marvin Lee Marine (younger brother of Lawrence Mason Marine) of the Guzman-PeraltaMarine-Potts lineage.
 Marvin Lee is the son of Muwekma Verona Band member WWII veteran Lawrence D. Marine and Maidu tribal member Pansy Potts.
-He served as a PFC (E3) in the Vietnam War in the U.S. Army’s 173rd Airborne Division from October 25, 1967 to October 24, 1969.
-He reenlisted in the Army and was honorably discharged on October 24, 1973.
-His last assignment was with Battery E 78th Artillery.
+He served as a PFC (E3) in the Vietnam War in the U.S. Army’s 173rd Airborne Brigade “Sky Soldiers” from October 25, 1967 to October 24, 1969.
+The 173rd Airborne Brigade arrived in South Vietnam on May 7, 1965, and was the first major ground combat unit of the United States Army to serve in that country.
+The 173rd incurred 1,533 deaths and around 6,000 wounded during its six years of service.
+Marvin Lee Marine reenlisted in the Army and was honorably discharged on October 24, 1973.
+His assignment then was with Battery E 78th Artillery which was redesignated as the 5th Battalion, 78th Artillery, and assigned to 194th Armored Brigade, which later was redesignated on September 1, 1972 as the 1st Battalion, 78th Field Artillery Regiment.
 Marvin Lee Marine was issued the National Defense Service Medal, Vietnam Service Medal, Vietnam Campaign Medal, and Marksman (Rifle) Badge.

 Karl Thompson, of the Armija-Thompson lineage.
 He is the son of Verona Band member George Ernest Thompson.
 Karl attained the rank of SP5, U.S. Army, 43rd Engineer Bn.
 931st Eng.
 Gp.
 Armed Forces Expeditionary Medal (Korea), May 8, 1968 – May 7, 1971.